hernantz/blog/content/bill-em-all.md

 information about the assets and liabilities an organization has.

-It has also responsabilities about **permissions**, because depending on your contract or credit status you can access or not certain features.
+It has also responsabilities about **permissions**, because depending on your contract or credit balance you can access or not certain features.

 It can be used as a **metrics tracking** system since certain actions that clients perform may have an economic impact on your